-- 2. Students have to fill out Specialization Selection Form by the end of quarter 3 of year 1 and submit it to the head of department. - 3.
-The program Specialization Assignment Committee (an Ad Hoc Committee under the Academic Affairs Committee) determines whether the distribution of specializations fits the students sponsorships, workforce plan and the training schedule, then students will be informed about their specialization preference approval.
+- 1. Students will be informed in quarter 3 of year 1 of the policy for assignment of specializations and the constraints on size and schedule for each specialization. - 2.
+Students have to fill out Specialization Selection Form by the end of quarter 3 of year 1 and submit it to the head of department. - 3.
+Division Head or the programme Specialization Assignment Committee (an Ad Hoc Committee under the Academic Affairs Committee) determines whether the distribution of specializations fits the students sponsorships, workforce plan and the training schedule, then students will be informed about their specialization preference approval.

-PET Program Completion Requirements
+PET Programme Completion Requirements

-The technical content of the HD and AB in PET program focuses on the applied aspects of science and engineering in that portion of the technological spectrum closest to technician and engineering operational functions.
-The technical content develops the skills, knowledge, methods, procedures, and techniques associated with the technical specializations and are appropriate to the goals of the program.
+The technical content of the HD and AB in PET programme focuses on the applied aspects of science and engineering in that portion of the technological spectrum closest to technician and engineering operational functions.
+The technical content develops the skills, knowledge, methods, procedures, and techniques associated with the technical specializations and are appropriate to the goals of the programme.